Richard Diebenkorn: Career

 In September 1953, Diebenkorn moved to back to the San Francisco Bay Area from New York City, where he had spent the summer.
 He took a position at California College of Arts and Crafts in 1955, teaching until 1958.
 He established his home in Berkeley and lived there until 1966.
 During the first few years of this period, Diebenkorn abandoned his strict adherence to abstract expressionism and began to work in a more representational style.
 By the mid-1950s, Diebenkorn had become an important figurative painter, in a style that bridged Henri Matisse and abstract expressionism.
 Diebenkorn, Elmer Bischoff, Henry Villierme, David Park, James Weeks, and others participated in a renaissance of figurative painting, dubbed the Bay Area Figurative Movement.
 His subject matter during this period included interiors, landscapes, still lifes, and the human figure.
+Diebenkorn began to have a measure of success with his artwork during this period.
+He was included in several group shows and had several solo exhibits.
+In 1960, a mid-career retrospective was presented by the Pasadena Art Museum (now the Norton Simon Museum).
+That autumn, a variation of the show moved to the California Palace of the Legion of Honor in San Francisco.
+In the summer of 1961, while a visiting instructor at UCLA, Diebenkorn first became acquainted with printmaking when his graduate assistant introduced him to the printmaking technique of drypoint.
+Also while in Southern California, Diebenkorn was a guest at the Tamarind Lithography Workshop (now the Tamarind Institute), where he worked on a suite of prints completed in 1962.